top of page

 Peggy's Cove lighthouse

-Peggy's Cove Lighthouse is one of the most photographed lighthouses in the world, and given its close proximity to the city, Peggy's Cove makes for one of the most popular day trips from Halifax.
+Peggy's Cove Lighthouse is one of the most photographed in the world, and with its close proximity to Halifax, it’s a popular day trip destination.

 The Historic Town of Lunenburg

-Another popular day trip from Halifax is a trip to take a trip to the pretty town of Lunenburg, a UNESCO World Heritage Site, which is one of the prettiest towns in Nova Scotia.
-Built in the 1700s, Lunenburg is a charming town with colourful historical buildings, a gorgeous waterfront and interesting local shops to browse through.
+Another popular day trip from Halifax is a visit to the picturesque town of Lunenburg, a UNESCO World Heritage Site and one of the prettiest towns in Nova Scotia.

 Lunenburg, Nova Scotia